Peanut Butter Oatmeal Balls

 Feel free to add some extras in there if you’re feelin’ experimental.

-Chia seeds, hemp seeds, and ground flax seeds can easily be added to these peanut butter oatmeal balls and it will boost the nutrient content a lot.
+Chia seeds, hemp seeds, and ground flax seeds can easily be added to these peanut butter oatmeal balls.

 It’s okay to taste test along the way because there aren’t any raw ingredients so you can easily adjust this recipe to add whatever makes your taste buds dance.